-Restricted stock units or awards (technically different but commonly referred to as restricted stock or RSUs for this article) don’t usually require recipients to make too many decisions around what to do with them.
+Restricted stock units or awards (RSUs) typically don’t require recipients to make too many decisions around what to do with them.
 Valuation, settlement, and taxation are mostly addressed through due process.
 That doesn’t mean you should simply ignore your RSUs.
 You do still have decisions to make, but managing them tends to be fairly straightforward.

 Employee stock options, on the other hand, are more complicated.
-You need to understand what type you have (non-qualified stock options or incentive stock options), and from there, more planning is usually required in order to determine the right actions to take.
+You need to understand what type you have, and from there, more planning is usually required in order to determine the right actions to take.
+If you have stock options, you may have non-qualified stock options or incentive stock options.

-Fully understanding the differences between these two types of equity compensation is important if you want to make decisions that best align with your overall financial goals and plans.
+Fully understanding the differences between these two types of equity compensation is important, so you can make the best decisions for your situation.
 Let’s dig deeper into some of the key differences between restricted stock units or awards and employee stock options.

 How Restricted Stock and Employee Stock Options Are Valued